 Note: Since Eloise Butler's time, the scientific names of plants and the classification of plant families has undergone extensive revision.
 In brackets within the text, have been added when necessary, the revised scientific name for the references she used in her article.
-This is particularly true of the asters - all of the New World asters have been reclassiified.
-Nomenclature is based on the latest published information from Flora of North America, USDA and the Annotated Checklist of Vascular Flora of Minnesota.
+This is particularly true of the asters - all of the New World asters have been reclassified.
+Nomenclature is based on the latest published information from Flora of North America (Ref.#W7) and the Checklist of the Vascular Flora of Minnesota (Ref.#28C).
 Other information in brackets may add clarification to what she is saying.

 From year to year I become more and more attached to wild asters.
 They are so varied in color, habit and form.
 They bloom from August well into October, defying frosts.
 The one I look at last, I like best of all, for each species has a charm peculiar to itself.